 This live streaming app came on the scene after being purchased by Twitter in March of 2015 and in a few short months had amassed over 10 million users.
 As enterprising, forward-thinking, visionary entrepreneurs, it’s our job to evaluate new platforms such as Periscope and decide how it can serve our businesses.
-I have yet to meet an entrepreneur that can’t use this app to advance their business, so allow me to acquaint you so you can get business broadcasting…and give you a free tool to help you be more awesome 🙂
+I have yet to meet an entrepreneur that can’t use this app to advance their business, so allow me to acquaint you so you can start broadcasting for your business.
+You just need a plan for getting started.

 Why Should You Care about Periscope?